Adam-Albawab/QnA-Generator/README.md

 ## Getting Started

-These instructions will get you to set up the environment on your local machine to run this program.
+These instructions will get you to run the program.
 It is a command line program.

-Step 1: Create a new VM in Virtual Box.\
+Step 1: Download the files.
-Step 2: Download the image [SEEDUbuntu-16.04-32bit.zip](https://seedsecuritylabs.org/lab_env.html) from here.\
+Step 2:
 Step 3: Use the Virtual Machine Hard Disk file to setup your VM.\
 Step 4: Configure the VM.